- Why choose Western Sydney University?

 If you there is an issue with your offer, Student Central will refer you to International Admissions to finalise your admission documentation so that you can enrol.
 Note: issues with offers are normally due to outstanding documentation required to satisfy admission conditions.

-I have enrolled in my course however my advanced standing is not appearing on my record?
+I have enrolled in my program however my advanced standing is not appearing on my record?

 Please contact International Admissions for advice via your student application record or call +61 2 9685 9280.